weecology/forecasting-course/content/lessons/R-time-series-modeling/r_tutorial.md

 report(avg_model)
 ```

-* This shows us that the model is a white noise structure (indicated by `MEAN`), a mean value of 0.1791, and a variance of 0.0031
+* This shows us that the model has a white noise structure (indicated by `MEAN`), a mean value of 0.1791, and a variance of 0.0031
 * To visualize the model with the data we have to first make the fitted values available using `augment()`

 ```r